Kaguya233qwq/SteamArchiver/README.md

 ## Important Notice

-- This project does not provide any means or data to modify original game files or data in any way.
+- This project does not provide any means or data to modify original game files.
 - Its sole purpose is to provide a convenient way for players to archive and share their personal game manifests.
 - SteamArchiver is completely open-source and free to use.
 All commercial use is discouraged.